darrenxx3/darrenxx3/README.md

 # Hi there 👋, I'm ```Christopher Darren``` a.k.a 钟桂淋
 <p align="center">
   A tech lover and of course want to learn something new.
-I'm an Undergraduate <b>Information System</b> Major student studying at Multimedia Nusantara University.
-I'm currently enjoying my time at semester's holiday.
+I'm an 20 years old Undergraduate <b>Information System</b> Major student studying at Multimedia Nusantara University.
 </p>

 <img align="right" src= "WaifunyaDarrenedited.gif" alt="iniwaifuku" width=450/>